API Reference

 | adBlocker | Boolean | Boolean equal to true if this device has an active ad blocker, else to false. |

 | timeZone | String | Time zone of the browser.
-The value is a String (for instance "Europe/Paris") that corresponds to the TZ database of time zones. |
+The value is a string (for example, "Europe/Paris") that corresponds to the TZ database of time zones. |

 Geolocation